Wall Street rallies to its best day in months, but that’s not enough to salvage its losing week

-The S&P 500 was 1.8% higher in afternoon trading, a day after closing more than 10% below its record for its first " correction " since 2023.
-It's on track for its best day since the day after President Donald Trump's election, when Wall Street was focusing mostly on the possibility for lower taxes and other benefits for corporate profits.
+The S&P 500 jumped 2.1% a day after closing more than 10% below its record for its first " correction " since 2023.
+The last time the index shot up that much was the day after President Donald Trump's election, when Wall Street was focusing on the upsides of Trump's return to the White House.

 A multi-day "relief rally could be coming" after so much negativity built among investors, said Yung-Yu Ma, chief investment officer at BMO Wealth Management.
 Swings in sentiment don't go full-tilt in just one direction forever, and the U.S. stock market has been tumbling quickly since setting a record less than a month ago.

-Past shutdowns have not been a huge deal for financial markets, with investors pointing to how U.S. economic growth recovered after funding was restored.
-But any clearing of uncertainty can be helpful when so much of it has been sending the U.S. stock market on big, scary swings not just day to day but also hour to hour.
+Past shutdowns have not been a huge deal for financial markets.
+But any reduction of uncertainty can be helpful when so much of it has been sending the U.S. stock market on big, scary swings not just day to day but also hour to hour.

 To be sure, the heaviest uncertainty remains with Trump's escalating trade war.
 There, the question is how much pain Trump will let the economy endure through tariffs and other policies in order to reshape the country and world as he wants.
 The president has said he wants manufacturing jobs back in the United States, along with a smaller U.S. government workforce and other fundamental changes.

-While stock prices may soon finish their reset to account for tariffs that are set to hit in April, Ma said concerns about how big an impact cutbacks in federal spending will have on the economy are "likely to remain for some time."
+While stock prices may be close to finishing their reset to account for tariffs set to hit in April, Ma said concerns about how big an impact cutbacks in federal spending will have on the economy are "likely to remain for some time."

 U.S. households and businesses have already reported drops in confidence because of all the uncertainties created by Trump's barrage of on -again, off -again tariff announcements and other policies.
 That's raised fears about a pullback in spending that could sap energy from the economy.